 Also sometimes referred to as Niceville or Valparaiso, the Destin-Fort Walton Beach Airport is located a few miles inland from the city of Destin.
 As the most central airport in the region, travelers headed as far west as Pensacola as as far each as Panama City should consider it if there are non-stop flights from your destination available.
 That said, it is of course the most convenient to vacationers planning to make the Destin area their home base.

-VPS has service on United, Delta, American, and Allegiant and is small and easy to navigate.
+VPS has service on Delta, American, Southwest, Allegiant, and Sun Country and is small and easy to navigate.

 Northwest Florida Beaches International Airport (ECP)